jboss-developer/jboss-eap-quickstarts/cdi-decorator/README.md

 Level: Intermediate
 Technologies: CDI, JSF
 Summary: The `cdi-decorator` quickstart demonstrates the use of a CDI Decorator to intercept bean methods and modify the business logic.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------
-The `cdi-decorator` quickstart demonstrates the use of CDI Decorator.
+The `cdi-decorator` quickstart demonstrates the use of CDI Decorator in Red Hat JBoss Enterprise Application Platform.

 It represents a common decorator design pattern.
 We take a class and we wrap decorator class around it.
 When we call the class, we always pass through the surrounding decorator class before we reach the inner class.
 In this example, the decorator class simply changes the staff bonus from '100' to '200' and the staff position from 'Java Developer' to 'Team Lead'.
 It then logs a message to the server console.

 By default, all decorators are disabled, so application will run without using decorator.
 We need to enable our decorator in the 'beans.xml' descriptor to make it work.